iirquhs-np/IDAssignment2/README.md

 ## Testing

+1. Newsletter Subscription:
+    1. Go to the Newsletter Subscription section on index.html.
+    2. Try to submit the form with an empty email address and verify that an error message about the required fields appears.
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+    4. Try to submit the form with a valid email address and verify that it goes through into the database.

-1. Contact form:
+2. Contact Form:
-    1. Go to the "Contact Us" page
+    1. Go to the Contact Form section on index.html.
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
+    3. Try to submit the form with an invalid name (contains numbers) and verify that a relevant error message appears.
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+    5. Try to submit the form with an empty email address and verify that an error message about the required fields appears.
+    6. Try to submit the form with an invalid contact number and verify that a relevant error message appears.
+    7. Try to submit the form with an empty contact number and verify that an error message about the required fields appears.
+    8. Try to submit the form with an empty message and verify that an error message about the required fields appears.
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    9. Try to submit the form with all inputs valid and verify that a success message appears.
+    10. Go to the Contact Form section on support.html.
+    11. Repeat steps 2 to 9.

+3. Currency Exchanger:
+    1. Go to the different pages with prices labelled.
+    2. Note the prices reflected in SGD (by default).
+    3. Go to the footer and change the location to another country (such as China).
+    4. Go back to the different pages with prices labelled.
+    5. Check if the prices reflected are now multiplied by the conversion rate.

+4. Price Calculation:
+    1. Go to explore.html.
+    2. Try customising a random PC (such as Rapid).
+    3. Play around with the different specs options and check if the total price reflected is correct.
+    4. Go to cart.html.
+    5. Add or subtract the items in the cart and check if the total price reflected is correct.
+    6. Go to checkout.html.
+    7. Play around with the different shipping options and check if the total price reflected is correct.
+    8. Enter a valid promo code and check if the total price reflected is correct.

+5. Cross-platform Optimisation:
+    1. Go to laptop view and verify that all included content are visible, as intended and working.
+    2. Go to iPhone XR view and verify that all included content are visible, as intended and working.
+Note that when the website is switched to mobile view, features might be displayed differently such that it makes more sense for a smaller screen.
+This includes changing row-viewed content into column-viewed content using flex boxes etc.

 ## Credits